 - Receipt of abstracts will be acknowledged via email

-All abstracts submitted to the conference committee will be considered in relation to the requirements of the conference program as well as the quality of the submission.
-The conference committee’s decision is final.
+All abstracts submitted to the Conference committee will be considered in relation to the requirements of the Conference program as well as the quality of the submission.
+The Conference committee’s decision is final.

 If you have any queries, please contact Disability Employment Australia on 03 9012 6000 or email@example.com

-Conference Speaker Rates
+Conference Speaker Registration

 Who will Attend?